szaguldo-kamaz/laserdisc-kamm/tuahd100_commander/README.md

 ![tuahd100_commander_cli](https://user-images.githubusercontent.com/86873213/208728692-02463820-91f1-4ccd-a1f8-347b2282d2e4.png)

 You'll need python 3 and `pyserial`, and `pySimpleGUI` for the GUI version.
-(Just do `pip install PySimpleGUI pyserial`)..
+(Just do `pip install PySimpleGUI pyserial`)
-(And the necessary hardware to connect to its RS422 port from a PC...)
+And the necessary hardware to connect to its RS422 port from a PC...